 Seven ways to celebrate Diwali in a different manner

-People thronging markets; relatives/ friends busy exchanging gifts and sweets; children bursting crackers; illuminated building and homes – all signaling that the festival of lights, Diwali is here.
+People thronging markets; relatives/ friends busy exchanging gifts and sweets; children bursting crackers; illuminated building and homes – all signaling that the festival of lights, Diwali (Deepawali) is here.
 While these are all conventional ways of celebrating Diwali, how about doing something different this year?
 Below are seven such ways to help you enjoy the festival like never before:

 1. Buy a gift for yourself